 Temple University Hospital

-Temple University Hospital serves as the primary site for Emergency Medicine training.
+TUH serves as the primary site for Emergency Medicine training.
 The Department of Emergency Medicine houses 41 patient care spaces in the Main Emergency Department, and an additional 4 spaces in the Fast Track.
 The annual census is more than 85,000 adult visits, with service provided to a diverse population.

 Children's Hospital of Philadelphia